DataDog/integrations-core/mapr/README.md

 * If you don't have "security" enabled in the cluster, you can continue without a ticket.
 * If your production environment does not allow compilation tools like gcc (required to build the mapr-streams-library), it is possible to generate a compiled wheel of the library on a development instance and distribute the compiled wheel to the production hosts.
 The development and production hosts have to be similar enough for the compiled wheel to be compatible.
   You can run `sudo -u dd-agent /opt/datadog-agent/embedded/bin/pip wheel --global-option=build_ext --global-option="--library-dirs=/opt/mapr/lib" --global-option="--include-dirs=/opt/mapr/include/" mapr-streams-python` to create the wheel file on the development machine.
-  And then `sudo -u dd-agent /opt/datadog-agent/embedded/bin/pip install <THE_WHEEL_FILE>` on the production machine.
+  Then, `sudo -u dd-agent /opt/datadog-agent/embedded/bin/pip install <THE_WHEEL_FILE>` on the production machine.
-* If you use python3 with Agent v7, make sure to replace `pip` by `pip3` when installing the *mapr-streams-library*
+* If you use Python 3 with Agent v7, make sure to replace `pip` with `pip3` when installing the *mapr-streams-library*

 ### Configuration

 #### Metric collection

 1. Edit the `mapr.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to collect your MapR performance data.
 See the [sample mapr.d/conf.yaml][6] for all available configuration options.
 2. Set the `ticket_location` parameter in the config to the path of the long-lived ticket you created.
 3. [Restart the Agent][7].